 Norway joined in June 2019 a node in the international research network Research Data Alliance (RDA).
 Read more about different seminars, conferences and courses being organised in Norway and internationally here.

-ELIXIR Norway, Digital Life Norway and NMBU Research Support Office is organising a Data Management Plan (DMP) workshop at NMBU 9 and 10 March 2021.
+ELIXIR Norway, Digital Life Norway and NMBU Research Support Office are organising a Data Management Plan (DMP) workshop at NMBU 9 and 10 March 2021.
 The intended audience are researchers (PhD candidates, Post Doctoral Fellows, Researchers, Associate Professors and Professors) working within the life sciences field.

 In this course you will learn about research data management and how to fill in a Data Management Plan (DMP).
 Two courses were held on 8 April, and the duration for each course is 3 hours (one in English and one in Norwegian language).
 Course date autumn 2021: 27 October.
 Information in Norwegian.

 This course focuses on the Personal Data Act in research and how to handle research data with personal information.
 In addition you will gain knowledge about research data management and how to fill in a Data Management Plan (DMP).
 Date for the course autumn 2021: 28 October.
 Information in Norwegian.